top of page

 An original suit requesting possessory conservatorship may not be filed by a grandparent or other person.
 However, the court may grant a grandparent or other person deemed to have had substantial past contact with the child leave to intervene in a pending suit filed by a person authorized to do so under this subchapter if there is satisfactory proof to the court that the appointment of a parent as a sole managing conservator or both parents as joint managing conservators would significantly impair the child’s physical health or emotional development.
 Tex.
 Fam.
 Code § 102.004(b) only in pending SACPRs that have not yet resulted in a final order, where the intervenor can show that they have had substantial past contact with the child; and the appointment of the parent or parents as sole or joint managing conservators would significantly impair the child’s physical health and emotional development.

-This is a complicated process and you will need an experienced CPS attorney to guide you through the process.
+This is a complicated process and you will need an experienced Family Law attorney to guide you through the process.
 Call us today at (210) 226-2227 to discuss your unique circumstances.

 We would be happy to help you make things better for your family.